Recent activites

 Doctorate topic

 The aim of my research was to illustrate the role and the effectiveness of software-in-the-loop (SIL) methodologies for the analysis and control design of flight controllers for small UAV systems.
-The research proposes a novel SIL methodology to detect and manage instabilities of multi-rotor aircraft system that otherwise might not arise when considering only MATLAB/Simulink simulations.
+The research proposes a novel SIL methodology to detect and manage instabilities of multi-rotor systems that otherwise might not arise when considering only MATLAB/Simulink simulations.
 The use of the SIL methodology allows to understand the behavior of the flight control system by comparing and evaluating different scenarios, with a details level quite close to reality thanks to the use of the Gazebo robotics simulator.
 At the same time, it is possible to discover issues that a model-in-the-loop (MIL) simulation does not necessarily detect, even if carried out through a multi-physics co-simulation approach.

 Thesis topics